andikleen/pmu-tools/README.md

 Older changes in [CHANGES](CHANGES.md)

-# All features:

-## Major tools/libraries

-* The "ocperf" wrapper to "perf" that provides a full core performance counter event list for common Intel CPUs.
-This allows to use all the Intel events, not just the builtin events of perf.
-Can be also used as a library from other python programs
-* The "toplev.py" tool to identify the micro-architectural bottleneck for a workload.
-This implements the [TopDown](https://sites.google.com/site/analysismethods/yasin-pubs) or [TopDown2](http://software.intel.com/en-us/articles/how-to-tune-applications-using-a-top-down-characterization-of-microarchitectural-issues)
-methodology.
-* The "ucevent" tool to manage and compute uncore performance events.
-Uncore is the part of the CPU that is not core.
-Supports many metrics for power management, IO, QPI (interconnect), caches, and others.  ucevent automatically generates event descriptions for the perf uncore driver and pretty prints the output.
-It also supports computing higher level metrics derived from multiple events.
-* A library to resolve named intel events (like INST_RETIRED.ANY) to perf_event_attr ([jevents](http://halobates.de/jevents.html))
-and provide higher level function for using the Linux perf API for self profiling or profiling other programs.
-It also has a "perf stat" clone called "jestat"
-* A variety of tools for plotting and post processing perf stat -I1000 -x, or toplev.py -I1000 -x, interval measurements.
-* Some utility libraries and functions for MSR access, CPU topology and other functionality,as well as example programs how to program the Intel PMU.

-There are some obsolete tools which are not supported anymore, like simple-pebs.
-These are kept as PMU programming reference, but may need some updates to build on newer Linux kernels.

----

 # Help wanted

 - The plotting tools could use a lot of improvements.
 Both tl-serve and tl-barplot.
 If you're good in python or JS plotting any help improving those would be appreciated.

-# What tool to use for what?

-You want to:

-- understand CPU bottlenecks on the high-level: use toplev.
-- display toplev output graphically: use tl-server or toplev --graph
-- know what CPU events to run, but want to use symbolic names: use ocperf.
-- measure interconnect/caches/memory/power management on Xeon E5+: use ucevent
-- Use perf events from a C program: use jevents
-- Query CPU topology or disable HyperThreading: use cputop
-- Change Model Specific Registers: use msr
-- Change PCI config space: use PCI

-For more details on the tools see (TOOLS)[TOOLS.md]

 # Mailing list